 A nice exercise for kids is to jump into the snowplow.
 Your child, supported on the poles, jumps with the ski ends slightly in the air and lifts them apart.
 It's also a good balance exercise if your child leaves the poles out and practices using only their hands for balance support

 Soon the movements will become smoother.
 As soon as your child feels secure enough in skiing, he or she will automatically move from snowplowing to harmonious turns over time

 If your child is still very insecure or too small, you can use safety harnesses as an aid.
 It may look like you are holding your child on a leash, but it will save you back pain.
 And your child still enjoys the freedom needed to get comfortable with the sensation of skiing.
 Besides, this way you can pull your child on flat tracks.
 So you don't necessarily have to go down a slope on your first try.

 During the first shorter descents, you should often point out the correct posture to your child while learning to ski.
 It should be slightly bent forward in the knees.
 It is also important that your child learns the following slope rules at an early age:

 Besides, children like to learn from other children while watching.
 With the help of a private instructor, your child will have the opportunity to improve their posture and cornering.
 In almost all ski resorts you will find excellent ski schools and ski instructors.
-You'll be amazed at how quickly your child learns to ski when they have fun doing it
+You will be amazed at how quickly your child learns to ski when they have fun doing it.